MelodyJIN-Y/Liveability-of-Melbourne/backend/README.md

 * Twitter API information ("API_Key", "API_Key_Secret", "Access_Token", "Access_Token_Secret", "Bearer Token") of 2 Essential access and 2 Elevated access;
 * query sentences of topics for Twitter API version2 and Twitter API version1 respectively;
 * common information used for both topics, including Cookie for Twitter API, CouchDB information (addresses, username and password), and keys for searching.
+* This file is a common program used to get information of Twitter APIs and queries. (historical_tweets.py, EssentialAPI_process_search+stream.py, and ElevatedAPI_process_search+timeline.py all use it)

 #### 2. CouchDB_functions.py
 * It is a python file contains functions to do operations in CouchDB, including opening CouchDB, writing data into CouchDB, collecting top ten user ids that posted the most related tweets, adding a view of database, and deleting a database.
-* This file is used by the above three .py files to modify CouchDB.
+* This file is a common program used to modify CouchDB. (historical_tweets.py, EssentialAPI_process_search+stream.py, ElevatedAPI_process_search+timeline.py, and sentimental_analysis.py all use it)

 ### history_data folder
 #### historical_tweets.py